ivanmyzou/Decision-Rules/README.md

 ## Licence

-Distributed under the MIT Licence.
+This repository is distributed under the MIT Licence.
 See `LICENSE.txt` for more information.